How much does gap insurance cost in Iowa?

 Average gap insurance cost in Iowa by city

-Centerville has the highest gap insurance rates at an average of $1,615 a year, while Iowa City offers the lowest at an average of $1,215 per year.
+Coralville has the lowest gap insurance rates at an average of $2,022 per year.
 Where you live in Iowa affects your insurance rates.
 Cities with higher crime and theft have higher insurance costs because your vehicle is at a greater risk of being damaged or stolen.

 The table below lists the average gap insurance rates by city in Iowa.